Last updated at:

 The PROMS User Guide can also be downloaded as PDF file.

-The Profile of Music Perception Skills (PROMS; Law & Zentner, 2012) is a novel musical test battery that measures perceptual musical skills objectively across nine different modalities (melody, pitch, timbre, tuning, rhythm, embedded rhythm, metric accent, tempo, and loudness).
+The Profile of Music Perception Skills (PROMS; Law & Zentner, 2012) is a novel musical test battery that measures perceptual musical skills objectively across nine different modalities (Melody, Pitch, Timbre, Tuning, Rhythm, Embedded Rhythm, Metric Accent, Tempo, and Loudness).
 For each task, participants are asked to indicate whether stimuli presented are same or different.

 For details see:

-Zentner, M. & Strauss, H. (2017).
-Assessing musical ability quickly and objectively: Development and validation of the Short-PROMS and the Mini-PROMS.
-Annals of the New York Academy of Sciences. doi: 10.1111/nyas.13410
+Zentner, M., & Strauss, H. (2017).
+Assessing musical ability quickly and objectively: Development and validation of the Short-PROMS and the

-If you would like to use the PROMS battery in your academic research project, we can set up a researcher account for you.
-This will enable you to use the battery to collect your own data.
+If you would like to use the PROMS battery in your academic research project, we can set up a research account for you.
+This will enable

 To access the data of your research, hover over the Responses